klauer/epics-sumo-mirror/doc/reference-sumo.rst

     put in a configuration file.
 ``--dbrepo REPOSITORY``
     Define a REPOSITORY for the db file.
 REPOSITORY must consist of 'REPOTYPE URL', REPOTYPE may be 'darcs', 'hg' or 'git'.
-Option --db must specify a file path whose directory part will contain the repository for the db file.
+Option --dbdir must specify a directory that will contain the repository for the db file.
 Before reading the db file a 'pull' command will be executed.
 When the file is changed, a 'commit' and a 'push' command will be executed.
 If the repository doesn't exist the program tries to check out a working copy from the given URL.
 A default for this option can be put in a configuration file.
 ``--scandb SCANDB``
     Specify the (optional) :term:`SCANDB` file.
 The scan database file contains information on what moduleversion can be used with what dependency version.